Palacio de San Carlos

 La Condesa Irina Lazaar

-This small, unsigned 10-table eatery run by a Mexican-American from California catering to bohos, judges, Congressmen and others in the...
+This small, unsigned 10-table eatery run by a hands-on Mexican-American from California caters to bohos, judges, Congressmen and...

-This massive edifice has seen a few lives, notably as the presidential HQ of Simón Bolívar, who narrowly escaped an assassination attempt here in 1828 when his friend-with-privileges Manuelita Sáenz tipped him off and became known in Bogotá circles as 'the liberator of the liberator.'
-A (dramatically worded) sign in Latin under his window (to the right) retells it.
+This massive edifice has seen a few lives, notably as the presidential HQ of Simón Bolívar, who narrowly escaped an assassination attempt here in 1828 when his friend-with-privileges Manuelita Sáenz tipped him off and became known in Bogotá circles as 'the liberator of the Liberator.'
+A (dramatically worded) sign in Latin under his window (to the right) retells the story.